aaron-grau/curic/ruby/projects/hash_map_lru_cache/README.md

 ## Phase 4: Linked List

 A [linked list][linked-list-wiki] is a data structure that consists of a series of links.
-Each link holds a value and a pointer to the previous and next links (or `nil`).
+Each link holds a value and a pointer to the next link (or `nil`).
 Given a pointer to the first (or head) link, you can access any arbitrary link by traversing the links in order.

-We will be implementing a special type of linked list called a "doubly linked list" - this means that we should also keep a pointer to the last (or tail) link so that we can traverse the list in reverse order.
+We will be implementing a special type of linked list called a "doubly linked list" - this means that each link should also hold a pointer to the previous link.
+Given a pointer to the last (or tail) link, we can traverse the list in reverse order.

 Our LinkedLists will ultimately be used in lieu of arrays for our HashMap buckets.
 In order to make the HashMap work, each link in your linked list will need to store both a key and a value.